WebQx/webqx/docs/TELEHEALTH_24_7_RECOMMENDATIONS.md

 # 🎥 **WebQx Global - 24/7 Telehealth Accessibility Recommendations**

+> NOTE: The active deployment strategy is container-first (Docker/Railway) with Nginx as the gateway.
+Any serverless/Lambda examples in this document are for historical context and are deprecated.
+Use the Railway/Docker guidance and reverse proxy patterns instead.

 ## 🌍 **Executive Summary: Global 24/7 Telehealth Strategy**

 Based on your comprehensive telehealth infrastructure and global EMR platform, here are my strategic recommendations for **24/7 Telehealth accessibility** for millions of users worldwide.